AlexsLemonade/refinebio/README.md

 ./deploy.sh
 ```

+### Autoscaling and Setting Spot Prices

+`refinebio` uses AWS Auto Scaling Groups to provide elastic capacity for large work loads.
+To do this, we use "Spot Requests".
+To find a good bid price for your instance type, use the [spot request page](https://console.aws.amazon.com/ec2sp/v1/spot/home?region=us-east-1) and then click on the **view pricing history** chart.
+Choose your instance type and then choose a big price that it slightly higher than the current price for your availability zone (AZ).

+Then set your `TF_VAR_client_instance_type`, `TF_VAR_spot_price` and `TF_VAR_max_clients` to configure your scaling instance types, cost and size.

 ### Running Jobs

 Jobs can be submitted via Nomad, either from a server/client or a local machine if you supply a server address and have an open network ingress.